15 Captivating Dual POV Romance Books

 While he thought she was the perfect candidate for this position, things immediately got complicated when he kissed her.

-There’s something incredibly steamy about the hot billionaire boss trope.
+There’s something incredibly steamy about the hot billionaire boss romance trope.
 The Fine Print is an NSFW book.

 15. The Real Deal – Brittney Sahin